Lorna Feijóo: Career

 Feijóo joined the Cuban National Ballet when she was eighteen.
 She made her company debut in Swan Lake at the National Theatre of Cuba.
 By then, Alicia Alonso had retired from performing and finally women were given more opportunities.
 She rose through the ranks, and received critical acclaim for her performances in both Cuba and on international tours, including in Swan Lake and Giselle.
 In return, she was allowed to perform with a ballet company abroad.

 The Joffrey Ballet, a company based in Chicago, where her sister was dancing at the time, once offered a guest contract to Feijóo, but she was unable to join due to visa issues.
 Instead, in 1997, she and Nelson Madrigal, her colleague and future husband, performed with Ballett Zürich, directed by Heinz Spoerli, as a guest for a year, and met ballet master Mikko Nissinen.
 They returned to Cuba after their contracts ended.
 In 2000, she was coached by former New York City Ballet principal dancer Merrill Ashley for Balanchine's Ballo della Regina.
 In 2001, Feijóo and Madrigal, now married, left Cuba and joined Cincinnati Ballet.
-Victoria Morgan, the company's driector, spotted her in Havana.
+Victoria Morgan, the company's director, spotted her in Havana.
 In Cincinnati, one of the ballets the couple danced was Balanchine's Tchaikovsky Pas de Deux.

 In 2003, Feijóo joined the Boston Ballet as a principal dancer.
 Nissinen, who had become the artistic director of the company, had tried to hire Feijóo since he assumed the role.
 In 2004, Lorna and Lorena Feijóo performed together for the first time, in a one-night-only Boston Ballet performance of Swan Lake, with Lorna as Odette and Lorena as Odile, roles normally performed by the same dancer.
 Madrigal partnered both of them.
 At the company, in addition to classical, she also danced works by George Balanchine, John Cranko, Jiří Kylián, William Forsythe, Val Caniparoli and Peter Martins.